megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-replication-controllers.md

-The Kubernetes Replication Controller component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Replication controller operations and a consumer to consume events related to Replication Controller objects.
+The Kubernetes Replication Controller component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Replication controller operations and a consumer to consume events related to Replication Controller (RC) objects.

+# Usage

-# Supported producer operation
+## Supported producer operation

--   listReplicationControllers
+-   `listReplicationControllers`

--   listReplicationControllersByLabels
+-   `listReplicationControllersByLabels`

--   getReplicationController
+-   `getReplicationController`

--   createReplicationController
+-   `createReplicationController`

--   updateReplicationController
+-   `updateReplicationController`

--   deleteReplicationController
+-   `deleteReplicationController`

--   scaleReplicationController
+-   `scaleReplicationController`

+# Examples

-# Kubernetes Replication Controllers Producer Examples
+## Kubernetes Replication Controllers Producer Examples

--   listReplicationControllers: this operation lists the RCs on a kubernetes cluster
+-   `listReplicationControllers`: this operation lists the RCs on a kubernetes cluster

 <!-- -->